-bad_state_is_set Returns true if this executor is in an irrecoverable er-

-ror state.

-connected_managers

-connected_workers

-error_management_enabled Indicates whether worker error management is sup-

-ported by this executor.

-executor_exception Returns an exception that indicates why this executor

-is in an irrecoverable state.

-hub_address Address to the Hub for monitoring.

-hub_port Port to the Hub for monitoring.

-outstanding

-provider

-run_dir Path to the run directory.

-scaling_enabled Specify if scaling is enabled.

-status_polling_interval Returns the interval, in seconds, at which the status

-method should be called.

-tasks Contains a dictionary mapping task IDs to the corre-

-sponding Future objects for all tasks that have been

-submitted to this executor.
+connected_managers connected_workers Indicates whether worker array management is sup- Indicates whether worker array management is supconnected_workers Indicates whether worker array management is sun Indicates whether worker over management is sun error_management_enabled Indicates whether worker error management is sup- ported by this executor. executor_exception Returns an exception that indicates why this executor is in an irrecoverable state. hub_address Address to the Hub for monitoring. hub_port Port to the Hub for monitoring. outstanding This should return the number of tasks that the ex- ecutor has been given to run (waiting to run, and run- ning now) provider run_dir Path to the run directory. scaling_enabled Specify if scaling is enabled. status_polling_interval Returns the interval, in seconds, at which the status method should be called. tasks Contains a dictionary mapping task IDs to the corre- sponding Future objects for all tasks that have been submitted to this executor. workers_per_node property connected_managers property connected_workers hold_worker(worker_id)